-The 2010 “Incredible Hulk” Submariner was a different story; the standout size and color of this thing speak to the kid in every grown man.
+The 2010 Rolex “Hulk” Submariner is a different story.
+The standout size and color of this thing speaks to the kid in every grown man.

 Within the 116610 generation of Submariners, Rolex’s in-house caliber 3135 keeps the time.
 Like the Porsche 911 and the Gibson Les Paul, the Rolex 3135 is a classic that only improves with time.
-Today, the 28,800 VpH movement combines Rolex’s exclusive Parachrom Blue antimagnetic hairspring, free-sprung balance, and full balance bridge to maintain precision in the face of extreme conditions.
+The 28,800 VpH movement combines Rolex’s exclusive Parachrom Blue antimagnetic hairspring, free-sprung balance, and full balance bridge to maintain precision in the face of extreme conditions.

 More than a tough movement, the Cal.
 3135 is timed to COSC chronometer standards twice: firstly at the COSC lab and a secondly at Rolex after being cased.
 While chronometer-grade watches are not terribly rare, testing for this standard of accuracy after casing is exceptional.

 Having found favor on wrists from Hollywood (Sean Connery, Roger Moore) to Whitehall (British Royal Marines), there are few assignments a Rolex Submariner cannot handle.
 Since the 1980s evolution of Rolex divers into luxury accessories, the rugged Submariner has become a welcome companion among the business elite and keepers of polite company.

 And if you happen to alternate between a lab coat and purple shorts, the Sub’s good for that, too…

 Technical Specifications: Rolex Submariner “Hulk” Ref 116610 LV